Hafiz Konkoni

-Hafiz Wontah Konkoni (born 27 December 1999) is a Ghanaian professional footballer who plays as midfielder for Ghanaian Premier League side Bechem United.
-He previously had spells in Northern Cyprus playing for Merit Alsancak Yeşilova and Baf Ülkü Yurdu.
+Hafiz Wontah Konkoni (born 05 June, 1999) is a Ghanaian professional footballer who plays as forward for Ethiopian Ethiopian Premier League side Ethiopian Coffee S.C..
+He previously had spells in Northern Cyprus playing for Alsancak Yeşilova and Baf Ülkü Yurdu.

 Early life

 Konkoni is a native of Wa in the Upper West Region of Ghana.
 He moved to the Northern Region and attended secondary school education in Bole, before later returning to his home region to enroll at Tumu College of Education, previously Tumu Teacher Training College.
 He is a trained teacher by profession.